-Coenzyme Q10 is a nutrient with proven health benefits, but also a well-known drawback: it is not soluble in water, and poorly soluble in fat.
+1. Coenzyme Q10 is a nutrient with proven health benefits, but also a well-known drawback: it is not soluble in water, and poorly soluble in fat.
 This is problematic for consumers who use CoQ10 supplements because the body and digestive tract are aqueous, and the absorption of a substance depends on its first dissolving.
-To address this problem, some dietary supplement manufacturers have invented technologies for modifying orally administered CoQ10 to increase its solubility, and thereby its bioavailability.
+To address this problem, some dietary supplement manufacturers have invented technologies for modifying orally-administered CoQ10 to increase its solubility, and thereby its bioavailability.

-Wal-Mart markets and sells a store-brand dietary CoQ10 supplement called 14 2.
-15 "Equate High Absorption Co-Q10."
-Wal-Mart represents on Equate's packaging that it "Helps support Heart Health," "Supports heart and vascular health," "Promotes healthy blood 16 pressure levels," is "Essential for energy production," is "Beneficial to Statin Drug Users," 17 and provides "Powerful natural antioxidants."
-Equate's packaging also says it offers "clinical 18 strength," "high absorption," and "3x better absorption."
-And Wal-Mart represents that 19 20 Equate is comparable to a competing brand-name CoQ10 supplement, by stating expressly on Equate's label that consumers can "Compare to Qunol[TM] Ultra CoQ-10," by placing 21 22 Equate immediately next to Qunol on Wal-Mart's retail shelves, and by modeling Equate's numerical claim, "3x better absorption," on Qunol's identical claim.
-A true and correct copy 23 24 of Equate's packaging is attached hereto as Exhibit 1.
+2. Wal-Mart markets and sells a store-brand dietary CoQ10 supplement called "Equate High Absorption Co-Q10."
+Wal-Mart represents on Equate's packaging that it "Helps support Heart Health," "Supports heart and vascular health," "Promotes healthy blood pressure levels," is "Essential for energy production," is "Beneficial to Statin Drug Users," and provides "Powerful natural antioxidants."
+Equate's packaging also says it offers "clinical strength," "high absorption," and "3x better absorption."
+Wal-Mart also represents that Equate is comparable to a competing brand-name CoQ10 supplement, by stating expressly on Equate's label that consumers can "Compare to QunolTM Ultra CoQ-10," by placing Equate immediately next to Qunol on Wal-Mart's retail shelves, and by modeling Equate's numerical claim, "3x better absorption," on Qunol's identical claim.
+Wal-Mart's statements are false and misleading.
+Laboratory tests demonstrate the Equate CoQ10 softgels frequently fail to even rupture within 15 minutes, the time designated for effectiveness by the U.S. Pharmacopeial Convention (USP), the organization that sets testing standards in the dietary supplement industry.
+Instead, the softgels sometimes do not rupture after more than 30, 45, or even 60 minutes.
+Thus, Equate frequently will pass through a consumer's digestive tract without any dissolution or absorption; or, if rupture occurs late, dissolution and hence absorption will be substantially diminished.
+Laboratory tests also show that Equate exhibits substantially less than the 75% dissolution minimally necessary for effectiveness, as designated by the USP.
+Moreover, a significant disparity in testing results suggests Equate is manufactured without adequate quality control, meaning consumers cannot obtain, much less expect, consistent and predictable results from one bottle of Equate to the next.